Triumphal arch: Post-Roman triumphal arches

-Roman triumphal arches remained a source of fascination well after the fall of Rome, serving as a reminder of past glories and a symbol of state power.
+Roman triumphal arches remained a source of fascination well after the fall of Rome, serving as a reminder of past glories and a symbol of state power, that was especially appealing to Holy Roman Emperors.
 At Lorsch Abbey, the triple-arched Torhalle was built in deliberate imitation of a Roman triumphal arch to signify continuity between the Carolingian Empire and its Roman predecessor.
+In the now dismantled City Gate of Capua of the 1230s, the Emperor Frederick II attempted a triumphal arch in the idiom of Romanesque architecture.
 It was not until the coming of the Renaissance, however, that rulers sought to associate themselves systematically with the Roman legacy by building their own triumphal arches.

-One of the earliest was the "Aragonese Arch" at the Castel Nuovo in Naples, erected by Alfonso V of Aragon in 1443, although like the later Porta Capuana this was engaged as part of the entrance to the castle.
+Probably the earliest large recreation was the "Aragonese Arch" at the Castel Nuovo in Naples, erected by Alfonso V of Aragon in 1470, supposedly to commemorate his taking over the kingdom in 1443, although like the later Porta Capuana this was a new façade for the gateway to the castle.
 By the end of the 16th century the triumphal arch had become closely linked with court theatre, state pageantry and military fortifications.
-The motif of the triumphal arch was also adapted and incorporated into the facades of public buildings such as city halls and churches.
+The motif of the triumphal arch was also adapted and incorporated into the façades of public buildings such as city halls and churches.

 Temporary triumphal arches made of lath and plaster were often erected for royal entries.
 Unlike the individual arches erected for Roman conquerors, Renaissance rulers often built a row of arches through which processions were staged.
 They defined a space for the movement of people and denoted significant sites at which particular messages were conveyed at each stage.
 Newly elected popes, for instance, processed through the streets of Rome under temporary triumphal arches built specially for the occasion.
 Arches were also built for dynastic weddings; when Charles Emmanuel I, Duke of Savoy married Infanta Catherine Michelle of Spain in 1585, he processed under temporary triumphal arches that asserted the antiquity of the House of Savoy and associated his dynasty, through the art and architecture of the arches, with the imperial Roman past.